jrxlab/live_cell_phenotyping_capture_proc/README.md

-**Run** : The main function to run the code.
+**Traj_Proc** : The main function to run the code.
 It calls all the functions to run the script.

 **Read_csv_files** : Reads and organizes the .csv files.
 It merges all the fields in the same matrix to remodel the whole frame slide.